koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 - Departments see each other as foes instead of allies, blaming each other

 ## Chapter 4
-It is September 3rd and Bill is in his office at 7:30 a.m.
-He seens an email from Sarah putting pressure on him where Sarah reminds Bill that Phoenix Project is most important and he is not supposed to be holding releases back.
-She invites him to an emergency meeting at 10:00 a.m. same day.
+It is a new day and Bill is in his office at 7:30 a.m.
+He sees an email from Sarah putting pressure on him where Sarah reminds Bill that Phoenix Project is most important and he is not supposed to be holding releases back.
+She invites him to an emergency meeting at 10:00 a.m.

 Bill and Wes gets into a phone call where Wes comments about the e-mail

 > I'm pretty sure it's about Brent not finishing up that configuration work for the Phoenix developers.
 Everyone is chasing their tails because the developers can't actually tell us what the test environment should look like.
 We're doing our best, but every time we deliver something, they tell us we did it wrong.

 At 10:00 a.m.
 Bill goes to the meeting to see that pretty much everyone is there in the meeting, including Steve.
-Kirsten kicks off the meeting..

 > First on our agenda is Phoenix.
 To refresh your memory, last week there were twelve tasks in the critical path of Phoenix Phase 1.
 Only three of those tasks were completed.